Retrolisthesis Explained: When a Vertebra Slips Backward on MRI

 - Retrolisthesis: the upper vertebra slips backward.

-Retrolisthesis is a direction word.
-It tells us that one spinal bone sits slightly farther backward than expected.
-By itself, it does not tell us whether the finding is painful, dangerous, or surgical.
+By itself, retrolisthesis does not tell us whether the finding is painful, dangerous, or surgical.

-In my practice, I explain retrolisthesis as an alignment finding first.
-It is not a diagnosis that automatically explains pain.
+In my practice, I explain retrolisthesis as an alignment finding first — not a diagnosis that automatically explains pain.

 Degenerative disc changes